45south/Yagi-Optimiser-Builder/README.md

   within a single run instead of needing two manually-seeded passes.
 - **Multi-threaded** (OpenMP) — uses all available CPU cores by default;
   cap it with `max_threads` if running more than one instance at once.
+- **Wider bandwidth via a phased driven pair** (`n_driven`) — a second driven dipole phased against the first, connected by a transmission- line strap, for a modest bandwidth gain over a single driven element.
+  See `FIELD_REFERENCE.md`'s "Driven Pair" section.
+- **A DL6WU-style seed generator** — a starting geometry approximating the well-known DL6WU long-Yagi taper, for a given director count and frequency, ready to hand straight to `seed_file`.

 ## How it works